Medical Engineering in Germany’s Medical Valley

 Our Master’s program prepares students for a challenging, interdisciplinary work environment by providing them with profound engineering knowledge (mathematics, electrical engineering, computer science), specialized application skills, first-class research opportunities as well as soft skills.
 It has been quality-checked and accredited by the German Accreditation Council.
 Moreover, FAU has been ranked among the 75 best universities worldwide in Medical Technology in the Shanghai Ranking.
 And best of all, university education in the Federal State of Bavaria is free of cost for all students, no matter their origin or nationality.

 A Growing and Innovative Business

-Medical Engineering is a relevant future-oriented high-tech sector ensuring jobs and prosperity in Germany, while at the same time contributing to the health and wellbeing of people and maximizing the health sector´s efficiency.
-In 2019, the manufacture of medical devices and medical technology generated gross value added of 15.0 billion – meaning that almost one-fifth of the value added in the industrial healthcare industry is generated by medical devices and medical technology.
+Medical Engineering is a relevant future-oriented high-tech sector ensuring jobs and prosperity in Germany, while at the same time contributing to the health and wellbeing of people and maximizing the health sector’s efficiency.
+In 2022, the manufacture of medical devices and medical technology generated gross value added of 19.0 billion euros – meaning that almost one-fifth of the value added in the industrial healthcare industry is generated by medical devices and medical technology.